Selling a Construction Company: 5 Tips for Success

 2. Learn how to maximize a construction company valuation.

-We have sold more than 600 businesses over the past 20 years, so we have seen what factors tend to increase or decrease the value of a business.
+We have sold more than 800 businesses since 1996, so we have seen what factors tend to increase or decrease the value of a business.
 The good news is this: if you are not satisfied with the results you received from entering the aforementioned numbers into standard market multiples, there are actionable steps you can take to improve the value of your construction company.

 Online Presence